-5. Why can't I get enough federal student loan money to take care of my costs?
+4. Why can't I get enough federal student loan money to take care of my costs?

 Congress limits the amount of federal student loan a student can borrow each academic year. **Note: Students may not exceed COA.

 1. My financial aid is greater than my semester bill.
 How do I receive the excess funds?

 Any financial aid funds not needed to cover your billing charges will be refunded to you approximately three weeks after classes begin.
 Students are encouraged to sign up for direct deposit for refunds.
 If direct deposit is not in place, a refund check will be mailed out the week of refund day (three weeks after the start of each semester) to the student's home address of record.